lcsousapaula/website-CV/content/authors/admin/_index.md

 awards:
   - title: Young Scientist Award
     url: https://www.coursera.org/learn/neural-networks-deep-learning
-    date: '2023-11-25'
+    date: '2021-11-1'
     awarder: Brazilian Society of Tropical Medicine
     icon: coursera
     summary: |
-      SBMT, maintaining the tradition of recognizing the best works of the Congress of the Brazilian Society of Tropical Medicine (MEDTROP).
+      The Brazilian Society of Tropical Medicine maintaining the tradition of recognizing the best works of the Congress of the Brazilian Society of Tropical Medicine (MEDTROP).
 ---

 ## About Me